clasimoes/nd00333_AZMLND_C2/README.md

    - Creation of service principal to access the workspace used in the project

 1. Dataset register
-   - Inclusion of the Bank marketing dataset in Azure ML data storage
+   - Inclusion of the Bank marketing dataset in Azure ML data storage:
    ![Bank marketing dataset registered](step2-registered-dataset.png)

 2. Automated ML to choose the best model